gentsk77/EECS325/Assignments/HW3/HW3_yxs626.md

 |    700 |               422 |    1 |             170 |
 |     60 |               422 |    0 |             255 |

-To double check our final result, from the 4 datagrams above, we have a total of $700 \times 3 + 60 = 2160$-byte of data where $680 \times 3 + 40 = 2080$ bytes are the actual data, which confirms with the original requirement.
+To double check our final result, from the 4 datagrams above, we have a total of $700 \times 3 + 60 = 2160$-byte of data where $680 \times 3 + 40 = 2080$ bytes are the actual data, which confirms with the original requirement $2100 - 20 = 2080$-byte.

 ###9.
 Consider the network setup below.
 Suppose that the ISP instead assigns the router the address 24.34.112.236 and that the network address of the home network is 192.168.1/24.